EAGLE: Elevating Geometric Reasoning through LLM-empowered Visual Instruction Tuning: Related Work

-Geometric reasoning is a challenging multi-modal mathematical reasoning problem, which requires MLLMs to possess the proficiency in both visual perception and mathematical reasoning.
-Several geometric datasets have been introduced to promote the advancement of geometric reasoning, such as Geometry3K \cite{Geometry3K}, GeoQA \cite{GeoQA}, and GeoQA+ \cite{GeoQA+}.
-As a representative work, Gao \textit{et al.} \cite{gllava} constructed a multi-modal geometry dataset Geo170K, and subsequently developed a competitive geometric MLLM model named G-LLaVA.
-Shi \textit{et al.} \cite{math-llava} presented Math-LLaVA, a multi-modal mathematical MLLM trained on curated MathV360K dataset.
-These studies mainly focus on enhancing the geometric reasoning strength, while neglecting the enhancement of visual proficiency.
-Recently, researchers have noticed this barrier and made some inspiring endeavors.
-For example, VCAR \cite{jia2024describe} incorporated a visual description generation task into the MLLM training process to enhance visual understandings.
-MAVIS \cite{MAVIS} developed a math-specific vision encoder with the curated MAVIS-Caption dataset and employed a mathematics-enhanced LLM MAmmoTH-2 \cite{yue2024mammoth2} as the LLM backbone.
-However, these studies mostly consider visual augmentation as a separate training step, which is inconsistent with the subsequent LLM fine-tuning.
-In contrast, we propose a novel end-to-end MLLM framework with LLM-empowered visual instruction tuning, which harnesses the strength of powerful LLMs to facilitate visual enhancement.
+Geometry problem solving \citep{jia2024describe,Math-puma,gllava,xia2025geox} is a challenging reasoning task that requires MLLMs to possess proficiency in both visual perception and mathematical problem-solving.
+Given the rapid development of complex reasoning, many methods have achieved marked developments.
+For example, G-LLaVA \citep{gllava} constructs a geometric dataset Geo170K and develops a geometric expert model.
+Math-LLaVA \citep{math-llava} develops a math-focused MLLM trained on a curated MathV360K dataset.
+These studies mainly focus on enhancing the LLMs' reasoning strength while neglecting the deficiency of visual recognition.
+Several methods have been proposed to mitigate this issue.
+For instance, MAVIS \citep{MAVIS} developed a math-specific MAVIS-Caption dataset to fine-tune ViT through contrastive learning.
+However, these studies mostly conduct visual enhancement without LLMs' guidance, which hinders vision-language alignment and lacks exploration of their synergistic interplay.
+In contrast, we propose a coarse-to-fine visual enhancement framework that optimizes the vision encoder within an end-to-end MLLM training pipeline, promoting enhanced visual perception and reasoning strength simultaneously.